dart-lang/site-www/src/tools/pub/dependencies.md

 Depend on the latest stable package versions
 : Use [`pub upgrade`][] to update to the latest package versions that your pubspec allows.
-  To identify dependencies in your pubspec that prevent you from updating to the latest stable versions, use [`pub outdated`][].
+  To identify dependencies in your app or package that aren't on the latest stable versions, use [`pub outdated`][].

 Test whenever you update package dependencies